Margot's journey

 We learned that transitions are hard, and that Margot's would take a lot of time and patience.
 We smoothed the transition by having Margot begin her Kennett school day with two hours of instruction at our house to generalize domestic skills acquired at school.

 One thing that makes transitions hard is that many tasks have to be adjusted because no two settings are perfectly alike.
 This is especially true for someone like Margot, who can struggle even with a simple task like holding a different laundry basket.
-This was stressful for her, but interspersing 15 minute bouts of work with short breaks really helped.
+Though stressful for her, interspersing 15 minute bouts of work with short breaks really helped.

 We discovered other ways transitions stall.
 For example, the pre-vocational tasks Margot learned in school were simply different from the opportunities we were finding in her community.
 So Margot had to learn a whole new set of skills to become a steward of Kennett's "Little Free Libraries" - in this case, putting labels on books.
-By combining this with other activities (like dusting the library shelves), we created a 60 minute outing to the library.
+Combining this with other activities helped us to create a 60 minute outing to the library.

 We also learned to create routines within community outings (e.g., using the bathroom, taking breaks...).
 And finding quiet spaces to work or take a break - sometimes in a separate room if needed - was really key.

 Transportation is a major barrier for adults like Margot.
 Part of the reason for the Kennett house was to integrate active transportation, naturally building exercise into her daily schedule as she walks from site to site.
-Over time, we hope this will become part of her work.
 Here, Margot is practicing pulling a cart with books that she will use to restock the "Little Free Libraries" scattered around Kennett (like the one over her left shoulder).

 We learned that, as much as Margot loves being outdoors, walking can be tiring.
 So we adjusted the number and length of her community outings, and used the Kennett house as a hub for taking longer breaks in between.